A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Speculation on the origin of families

 The additional families have essentially identical properties as far as gauge couplings, and this suggests the existence of families has an origin that is separate from the gauge symmetry, and such an explanation could come from the Higgs sector, which is the least understood aspect of the Standard Model.
 One way to characterize how the different families are nearly identical copies is based on 't\,Hooft anomaly cancelation \cite{Anomalies,Bonora}.
 The various quantum numbers of the first family are such that all gauge anomalies precisely cancel, and this is a non-trivial matter.
 More importantly, the anomalies cancel for each individual family separately, which is an indication that they are somehow copies of the first family, apart from their masses.
 The Higgs sector does not contribute to these anomalies, which is also important for our considerations.
 There is already a ``small hierarchy" issue, in that the ratio of the top quark to up quark mass is about $10^5$ which is not understood; it is just a free parameter in the Standard Model attributed to the strength of Yukawa couplings to the Higgs field.\footnote{It's even worse if one considers the ratio of say the top quark mass to that of neutrinos, which is about $10^{12}$.} Below we only focus on the increasing masses of the families to see if our idea is at all plausible.

-In the Standard Model, the fermions, namely the quarks and leptons, obtain their masses from Yukawa couplings to the Higgs, $ \Phi \, \bar{\psi} \psi$, and this leads to fermion masses proportional to the vev $v$, $m_f = y_f \, v$, where $y_f$ is a Yukawa coupling.
+In the Standard Model, the fermions, namely the quarks and leptons, obtain their masses from Yukawa couplings to the Higgs, $ \sim y_f \, \Phi \, \bar{\psi} \psi$, and this leads to fermion masses proportional to the vev $v$, $m_f \sim y_f \, v$, where $y_f$ is the Yukawa coupling.
 For the usual Higgs mechanism, there is only one vev, in contrast to the infinite number of vevs $v_n$ found above.
-The conventional view is that the mass hierarchy of families arises solely from the Yukawa couplings $y_f$ with the mass scale set by the single vev.
+The conventional view is that the mass hierarchy of families arises solely from the Yukawa couplings $y_f$ with the mass scale set by the single vev $v$.
 In principle, a theory has one ground state.
 Let us identify this ground state with the lowest vev, $v_1$, which gives masses to the first family \eqref{doublets}.
-We then interpret the more massive families as arising from the higher energy vev's, as excited, unstable particles with higher mass proportional to $v_n$.
-Since the higher $v_n$ arise from the cyclicity of the RG, one needs to argue that at higher energy scales, the higher vevs $v_n$ are the relevant ones physically.
+We then interpret the more massive families as arising from the higher energy vev's, as excited, unstable particles with higher mass proportional to $v_n$, however we cannot yet prove this.
 This is the weakest aspect of our scenario, which needs further justification, but let us proceed regardless.
 These are not excited states of the usual kind, since here they arise from the cyclicity of the RG and all have the same quantum numbers.
-From this point of view, by analogy with the Russian Doll signature of resonances for the 2D models with identical beta functions reviewed in Section V, the additional families have identical gauge quantum numbers and should appear as resonances in scattering experiments.
+From this point of view, by analogy with the Russian Doll signature of resonances for the 2D models with identical beta functions reviewed in Section V, the additional families have identical gauge quantum numbers and could appear as resonances in scattering experiments.
 For simplicity we do not consider in detail such Yukawa couplings, but simply explore generic features that should be expected if the RG is indeed cyclic and the above reasoning holds.